Wizard-Fingers/testing/README.md

 This is a practice commit project that we are all working on

+## How to contribute

+open your command line and type:

+cd Desktop

+then type:
+mkdir practice project

+then type:
+cd practice project

+then follow the instructions below

-getting started
+## Getting started

 #1 go to the repo at: https://github.com/Bear1986/testing
 from there fork it and make a copy of it on your own github account

-#2 clone the repo to your local machine from your github account
+#2 clone the repo to your local machine from your github account using the command line:

 git clone (flowed by the url of your repo)

 #3 then open the project in your favorite text editor (VS Code is the best) and open a terminal window and type: